Our TVP shepherd’s pie is a vegan take on the classic British dish.

 If you'd like even more classic British comfort foods, then head to our ultimate guide to make the perfect roast dinner.

-- 4 tbsp vegan butter (we use Vitalite or Flora)
+- 4 tablespoon vegan butter we use Vitalite or Flora

 - 4 cloves garlic - finely chopped